JIBAR to ZARONIA: Top questions answered

 Will there be a sudden change in yield or impact on the Money Market Fund?

-We do not anticipate a sudden or material change in yield for money market funds as a result of the transition from JIBAR to ZARONIA or the trading of new ZARONIA linked securities.
-The issuance of new ZARONIA linked securities typically shows a higher spread compared to similar JIBAR linked securities.
+We do not anticipate a sudden or material change in yield for money market funds as a result of the transition from JIBAR to ZARONIA or the trading of new ZARONIA-linked securities.
+The issuance of new ZARONIA-linked securities typically shows a higher spread compared to similar JIBAR-linked securities.
 This is to affect an equivalent all in yield between similar issuances.
 Similarly, for transitioning instruments the Credit Adjustment Spread (CAS) should offset the impact of ZARONIA being a lower rate than JIBAR.

 However, it is worth noting that the CAS is intended as a temporary bridge to facilitate the transition of JIBAR-linked securities to ZARONIA-linked securities – not as a permanent feature.
 Over time, as market liquidity develops and credit spreads evolve due to demand and supply dynamics in the ZARONIA market, yields may gradually adjust.
 Futuregrowth continues to monitor these dynamics closely and will provide further updates as market clarity improves.